walterhiggins/WMPJS/book-outline.md

     if ( typeof teams == 'undefined' ) {
       teams =  {};
       players = server.onlinePlayers;
+      var teamNames = ['red','blue','yellow'];
+      var playerCount = players.length;
-      for ( i = 0; i < players.length; i++ ) {
+      for ( i = 0; i < playerCount; i++ ) {
+        var playerName = players[i].name;
-        teamName = '' + players[i].name;
+        teamName = teamNames[ i % playerCount ];
-        teams[ teamName ] = [teamName];
+        teams[ teamName ] = [playerName];
       }
     }

-...creates a set of teams - one for each player - each of which is comprised of a single member.
-If you had two players online when the game started, the *teams* object would look something like this:
+...creates a set of up to 3 teams and each player is allocated to a team in turn.
+If you had 8 players online when the game started, the *teams* object might look something like this:

     {
-       "sean": ["sean"],
-       "walter": ["walter"]
+       red: ['sean', 'moe', 'curly'],
+       blue: ['walter', 'larry', 'oliver'],
+       yellow: ['john', 'paul']
     }

-That's 2 teams whose names are same as the players' names and which each have a single member which happens to be the player.
-Each player becomes a team of one if no teams are explicitly passed as a parameter.
+In this game there should ideally only be up to 3 teams where each team name is one of the following 3 colors: red, blue, yellow.
+Try to avoid having green and red teams because the colors can be difficult to tell apart for some players.
+Each player's name will appear in the color of their team to make it easier for players to tell who is an opponent and who is on the same team.
 Next we create a variable called *game* which will be used to store the state of the game and will be passed to other functions in the module.

 ### The game loop
 The *loop()* function is called once every second using the *setTimeout()* function and subtracts 1 from the game's duration counter, updates the scoreboard and schedules another call to itself in 1 second.
 If the game's duration counter is 0 it means that time has run out and the game is over in which case the *end()* funciton is called.